SFU-Archives/digital-transfer/README.md

 **Contents**

 [Transfer scenarios](transfer-scenarios.md)

-- An outline of various transfer scenarios and the transfer methods appropriate to them.
+An outline of various transfer scenarios and the transfer methods appropriate to them.

 [Standard transfer method: procedures for producers](procedures/standard-producers/01-introduction.md)

-- Procedures for SFU departmental staff and private donors for the Archives' standard transfer method using SFU MoveIt and a deposit folder on SFU Vault.
+Procedures for SFU departmental staff and private donors for the Archives' standard transfer method using SFU MoveIt and a deposit folder on SFU Vault.

 [Standard transfer method: procedures for Archives](procedures/standard-archives/01-introduction.md)

-- The same method as above from the standpoint of SFU Archives staff.
+The same method as above from the standpoint of SFU Archives staff.

-For email transfer, see the separate [email archiving page](https://github.com/SFU-Archives/email-archiving) on this GitHub site.
+For email transfers, see the separate [email archiving guidelines](https://github.com/SFU-Archives/email-archiving) on this GitHub site.

 ###### Last updated: Nov 16, 2020